Our Team

 Sarah Hibbard Haines

-She graduated from the University of Queensland with a Bachelor of Science (Honours) and is currently completing her Master of Professional Psychology at Griffith University.
+Sarah completed her Bachelor of Science (Honours) at the University of Queensland and her Master of Professional Psychology at Griffith University.

 Master of Professional Psychology, B.Sc (Hon)